Click here to download the Board of Education's Framework for Teaching.

 - How can Special Education teachers be evaluated on NWEA assessments when they are not modified to meet the student's IEP?

-- How will CPS assess student growth for non-classroom teachers such as counselors, school nurses, or social workers in 2012-2013?
+- How does CPS assess student growth for non-classroom teachers such as counselors, school nurses, or social workers?

-- How will the yearly evaluation score, or summative rating, be determined?
+- How are the yearly evaluation scores, or summative ratings, determined?

-- How will value added be used to determine student growth?
+- How is the “value added measure” used to determine student growth?

-- What does the research say about value added?
+- What does the research say about the use of value added measures (VAM) for teacher evaluation?

-- Will student attendance be taken into consideration?
+- Is student attendance being taken into consideration for teacher evaluation?

 - What is the role played by “Instructional Effectiveness Specialists”?

-- What if a principal is out to get me?
+- What if I feel that a principal is out to get me using the evaluation process?

-- What professional development will be associated with the new evaluation plan?
+- What professional development is available for the new evaluation plan?

 - Shouldn’t CPS be held accountable too?